Myanmar Idol season 4: Structure of auditions

 There are usually two stages in the audition process.
 The first round is casting round and they sing in front the executive producers and more are eliminated.
 In the second round those who survive the first stage sing in front of the judges and this is the audition shown on television.
 Those who gain at least two "yes" votes from the three judges then receive a golden ticket to Golden Week.

 Golden Week

 It featured three rounds: Round 1, Group Round, and Solo Round.
 In the first round, each contestant sang individually, and after they sang, they gathered in a line.
 Those who impressed the judges advanced to the next round where the contestants performed in groups of four or five, singing a song together.
 The remaining auditionees who passed the group rounds performed their final solos to advance in the Green Mile.

 Top 11 Finalists and stages

-Yaw Kee, Benjamin Sum, Naw Say Say Htoo, Tan Khun Kyaw, Chu Sit Han, Htet Inzali, Hnin Ei Ei Win, Esther Dawt Chin Sung, Nay Lin Kyaw, Mooler, Aye Mya Phyu.
+Yaw Kee, Benjamin Sum, Naw Say Say Htoo, Tan Khun Kyaw, Chuu Sitt Han, Htet Inzali, Hnin Ei Ei Win, Esther Dawt Chin Sung, Nay Lin Kyaw, Mooler, Aye Mya Phyu.